-What it felt like to to fly on the first ever transatlantic jet engine flight
+Celebrating the 60th anniversary of the first trans-Atlantic jetliner flight

 "I was so impressed with the way it was laid out with the mock-ups of the aircraft, because in the dark ages when I did my training, I don't think we had an aircraft to train on," she laughs.

-One big difference was that air travel in the mid-twentieth century was still very much an opulent, luxurious affair -- putting some of the swankiest First Class cabins of 2018 to shame.
+One big difference was that air travel in the mid-twentieth century was still very much an opulent, luxurious affair.

 "On the Comet 4, when it first came in, of course, it was all super luxury, reclining chairs, first class silver service," says Thorne.
 "But I mean its service otherwise has not changed a great deal."